varigence/docs/bimlflex/user-guide/data-vault-templates.md

 # Data Vault Templates

-This document outlines the creation and management of Data Vault artifacts in BimlFlex.
+This document outlines the creation and management of Data Vault artefacts in BimlFlex.

 The Data Vault can be accelerated using the BimlFlex Data Vault Accelerator that is [described in its own document](data-vault-accelerator.md).
-This document focuses on the process of manually creating Data Vault artifacts by manipulating metadata.
+This document focuses on the process of manually creating Data Vault artefacts by manipulating metadata.

 ## Setup